kshulgina/codetta/README.md

 The output is a one line representation of the genetic code

-	FFLLSSSSYY??CCW?L?L?PPPPHHQQ????I?IMTTTTNNKKSSRRVVVVAAAADDEEGGGG
+	FFLLSSSSYY??CCW?L?L?PPPPHHQQ????I?IMTTT?NNKKS?RRVVVVAAAADDEEGGGG

 This corresponds to the inferred translation of each of the 64 codons, in order from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).
 This same one line representation of the genetic code is used on the [NCBI Genetic Codes page](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).

 Notice that the 14th codon (corresponding to UGA) is W instead of ?.
 This means that we have correctly predicted the UGA reassignment to tryptophan in this bacterial genome.

 Additionally, a file with detailed information about the run is created, named `GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
-The long file extension specifies the inference parameters, and an alternative output file name can be specified using the `--inference_output` argument.
+The long file extension specifies the inference parameters.
+You can specify an alternative output file name using the `--inference_output` argument.

 This file contains a detailed summary of the genetic code inference results: